eqv/interactive_svg/README.md

 # go to the url in the browser
 ```

-# Phaser ES6 Boilerplate
+# Interactive SVG ES6 Boilerplate

-This is a non-professional template for building standard interactive graphics using the
+This is a template for building interactive graphics using the
 snapsvg ramework and ES6/2015.
 Its based on the Phaser Template by Daniel Belohlavek [@dbhvk](http://twitter.com/dbhvk)